Frequently Asked Questions

 Art Foundation is a two-semester rigorous immersion into the principles of art and design.
 It is a requirement for entrance into VCUarts’ visual arts departments including Art Education, Communication Arts, Craft/Material Studies, Fashion Design, Graphic Design, Interior Design, Kinetic Imaging, Painting and Printmaking, Photography and Film, and Sculpture + Extended Media.
 This exciting first year at VCUarts provides an intellectually rigorous, studio-based experience in the fundamental issues of art and design.
 The program exposes students to a vast forum of ideas and concepts preparing them for a wide range of disciplines.
 To learn more about what to expect during your Art Foundation year, visit the Art Foundation website: https://arts.vcu.edu/artfoundation.

 If I am accepted into Art Foundation, when will I enter a major department?

 Completion of the Art Foundation Program is a prerequisite for entry into Art Education, Communication Arts, Craft/Material Studies, Fashion Design, Graphic Design, Interior Design, Kinetic Imaging, Painting + Printmaking, Photography + Film, and Sculpture + Extended Media.
 Art Foundation students enter a major department in the fall semester of sophomore year.

 What are the curriculum requirements for School of the Arts Majors?

 As a VCUarts student, can I minor or double major?

 Yes.
 You can declare a secondary major or minor during the first semester of your sophomore year (or later if you choose).
 Your advisor will help you determine the best path of study for you at VCU.
-You can learn more about undergraduate degree options in the VCU Undergraduate Bulletin.
+You can learn more about undergraduate degree options on this page.